ponmar/filedb2/README.md

 2. Checkout wanted branch
 3. Build FileDB.slnx solution
 4. Start the FileDB.Desktop project with a .FileDB file as command line argument (the [demo](https://github.com/ponmar/filedb2_demo/) can be used)

+### Creating Release Packages

+Release packages are created with `release.sh`, which supports Linux and Windows.

+Prerequisites:

+* .NET 10 SDK
+* Git Bash, when creating releases on Windows
+* `zip` or 7-Zip for archive creation

 ### Contribute